automl/amltk/docs/guides/index.md

     !!! tip "Notable Features"

-        * An easy, declaritive pipeline structure, allowing for rapid addition, deletion and modification during experimentation.
+        * An easy, declarative pipeline structure, allowing for rapid addition, deletion and modification during experimentation.
         * A flexible pipeline capable of handling complex structures and subpipelines.
-        * Mutliple component types to help you define your pipeline.
+        * Multiple component types to help you define your pipeline.
         * Exporting of pipelines into concrete implementations like an [sklearn.pipeline.Pipeline][] for use in your downstream tasks.
         * Extensible to add your own component types and `builder=`s to use.